 - (3) Write down details.
-Try to write down, or have a friend write down, everything you can remember about the incident including a physical description of the perpetrator. - (4) Consider reporting the incident to the police or university officials (a victim has the option to decline to notify law enforcement); and, - (5) Utilize support, advocacy and resources.
-You are encouraged to contact Student Support and Advocacy at 509.359.7924 in SHW 300 to learn more about your reporting options (confidential vs. private).
-Through this process an advocate will support you by providing a private place to discuss your situation.
+Try to write down, or have a friend write down, everything you can remember about the incident including a physical description of the perpetrator. - (4) Consider reporting the incident to the police or university officials (a victim has the option to decline to notify law enforcement); and,

+(5) Utilize support, advocacy and resources.
+You are encouraged to contact the Student Care Team at 509.359.7924 in 301 Pence Union Building (PUB) to learn more about your reporting options (confidential vs. private).
+Through this process a Care Team member will support you by providing a private place to discuss your situation.
 An advocate can also assist you in reporting to the police, exploring and arranging for counseling, academic assistance, safety planning and changes in living situations.
-An advocate's role is to present you options, and empower you on your journey to healing.